TyckoLab/CloudASM/README.md

 - `dmr_sup`: Position of the CpG with significant ASM for the SNP `snp_id` and the smallest coordinate.
 - `nb_ref_reads`: Number of genomic segments that cover the REF of the SNP.
 - `nb_alt_reads`: Number of genomic segments that cover the ALT of the SNP.
-- `dmr_effect`: The difference between fractional methylation between the ALT and REF genomics segments.
+- `asm_region_effect`: The difference between fractional methylation between the ALT and REF genomics segments.
-- `wilcoxon_corr_pvalue`: Wilcoxon p-value of the the `dmr_effect` corrected for multiple testing (across all SNPs).
+- `wilcoxon_corr_pvalue`: Wilcoxon p-value of the the `asm_region_effect` corrected for multiple testing (across all SNPs).
 - `nb_cpg`: Number of CpGs with at least 5x coverage on both the REF and ALT genomic segments.
 - `nb_pos_sig_cpg`: Number of CpGs with significant ASM and where fractional methylation between ALT and REF is positive.
 - `nb_neg_sig_cpg`: Number of CpGs with significant ASM and where fractional methylation between ALT and REF is negative.